AdobeDocs/experience-platform.de-DE/help/edge/fundamentals/interacting-with-multiple-properties.md

 ## Einschränkungen

-Um Konflikte mit Cookies zu vermeiden, kann nur eine Instanz des Adobe Experience Platform Web SDK auf einer Seite eine bestimmte `edgeConfigId` haben.
-Ebenso kann nur eine Instanz des Adobe Experience Platform Web SDK eine bestimmte `orgId` haben.
+To avoid conflicts with cookies, only one instance of Adobe Experience Platform [!DNL Web SDK] within a page can have a particular `edgeConfigId`.
+Similarly, only one instance of Adobe Experience Platform [!DNL Web SDK] can have a particular `orgId`.